mohyaz11/OptimumSetupBook/manuscript/MachinePolicies.md

 3) Machine policy per tenant (if the tenant is hosting their own servers and you deploy to them)
 4) Transient Machine Policy (for machines which tend to go offline randomly)

 If you go the machine policy per environment we recommend changing the times between health checks.
 Something large for dev, say once a day, while production stays at once an hour.
-This is because dev is deployed to several times per day.
-While production is deployed to once a day or once a week.
+This is because dev is deployed to several times per day while production is deployed to once a day or once a week.
 Dev machines tend to go up and down at random, so you can change those to not fail the health check.

 ![](images/machinepolicies-multiplemachinepolicies.png)